rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 <h2 id="q2">What makes a good Coaching Company?</h2>

-Any company with a respectful and inclusive culture, good internet, and a team of developers could make a good coaching company.
+Any company with a respectful and inclusive culture, desk space, good internet, and a team of developers could make a good coaching company.
 That really is it.
 Great examples for Coaching Companies include Absolventa and Travis CI (2013), 6Wunderkinder (2014), and SoundCloud (2013, 2014).